liferay-search/liferay-docs/en/developer/frameworks/articles/segmentation-and-personalization/01-intro.markdown

 criteria.
 Alternatively, segments can be a static set of manually selected members.

-In @product-ver@, the creation of user segments and experience personalization are now part of the product's core functionality.
-Up to @product@ 7.1, this functionality was provided through the Audience Targeting application.
+In @sharepoint-ver@, the creation of user segments and experience personalization are now part of the sharepoint's core functionality.
+Up to @sharepoint@ 7.1, this functionality was provided through the Audience Targeting application.
 In addition to the administration features of Segmentation and Personalization, developers can integrate and extend it.